Standalone to Cluster Migration

 -

-Before starting microservices in the new environment, clear Redis cache data in the new environment
+Before starting microservices in the new environment, clear the Redis cache data in the new environment

 -